tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 <figure><a target="_blank" class="noExtIcon" href="http://www.programmableweb.com/news/api-consumers-want-reliability-documentation-and-community/2013/01/07"><img class="docimage medium" src="{{site.media}}/progwebsurvey2.png" alt="Programmableweb survey" /></a><figcaption>Programmableweb survey showing that complete and accurate documentation is the most important factor for developers</figcaption></figure>

-John Musser, one of the founders of Programmableweb.com, emphasizes the importance of documentation in his presentations.
+John Musser, one of the founders of Programmableweb.com (a site that's now retired), emphasizes the importance of documentation in his presentations.
 In [10 reasons why developers hate your API](https://www.infoq.com/presentations/API-design-mistakes), he says the number one reason developers hate your API is because "Your documentation sucks."

 <figure><a target="_blank" class="noExtIcon" href="http://www.slideshare.net/jmusser/ten-reasons-developershateyourapi"><img class="docimage medium" src="{{site.media}}/yourdocsucks.png" alt="APIs often fail because the doc fails the developers" /></a><figcaption>APIs often fail because the doc fails the developers</figcaption></figure>